EmreBugday99/NetSync/README.md

 <br>
 You still can create your own transports and make it synchronous.
 <br>
-I created this library for my specific needs and one of scalability comes first amongst those needs.
+I created this library for my specific needs and scalability comes first amongst those needs.
 <br>Due to the dynamic nature of the library you can customize it however you want.
 <br>
 Transports simply functions like plugins.
 You plug your own transport and viola, you are ready to go.